PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # SkillSwap MVP Development Journal

+## May 7, 2025 (Morning) - Staging Environment Setup and Deployment (Phase 5)

+Following yesterday's successful production database setup, today we're proceeding with the staging environment configuration and initial deployment:

+### Today's Tasks

+1. **Complete Staging Environment Setup**
+   - Run environment variable export scripts for staging environment
+   - Initialize the Vercel staging project with GitHub integration
+   - Configure staging-specific settings in Vercel dashboard
+   - Set up staging subdomain (staging.skillswap.app)

+2. **Perform Initial Staging Deployment**
+   - Deploy the application to staging using our automated workflow
+   - Run verification scripts to ensure all systems are operational
+   - Document any issues encountered during staging deployment
+   - Update all relevant documentation with deployment outcomes

+This systematic approach will allow us to validate our application with the production database connection before proceeding to the final production deployment.
+All test results and issues will be thoroughly documented to guide any necessary adjustments before we move to production.

 ## May 6, 2025 - Production Database Setup and Migration (Phase 5)

 Today we successfully completed the production database setup for the SkillSwap MVP, advancing our deployment preparation: